CDL Truck Driver Training

 Corequisite: None

 Week 1: Orientation and CDL Permit Preparation.
-(All students, including those with a CDL
+(All students, including those with a CDL permit, must attend the first two weeks.)

-Week 2: Students will take the CDL permit test at the DMV and complete their DOT physical
+Week 2: Students will take the CDL permit test at the DMV and complete their DOT physical and drug test.

-- Sandhills Community College arranges DOT medical health screening appointments as
+- Sandhills Community College arranges DOT medical health screening appointments as part of the registration fee.

-- Students are responsible for the $46 permit test fee at the DMV, which covers up to
+- Students are responsible for the $46 permit test fee at the DMV, which covers up to three attempts.

-- Important: Students must pass the CDL permit exam, DOT physical, and drug test by the end of
+- Important: Students must pass the CDL permit exam, DOT physical, and drug test by the end of Week 2 to continue in the program.
+Without these, they cannot operate any vehicles or continue in the course.

 Week 3 and Onward: Classroom and hands-on CDL licensing training begins.